aikovdp/blog/src/content/blog/gradle-wrapper.md

 description: What does the Graddle Wrapper do, and should you track it in your Git repository?
 ---

-# Should you add the Gradle Wrapper to your repository?

 ## Table of Contents

 ## What is the Gradle Wrapper?